Lake Wales, Florida: Settlement

+Florida Land Boom

+In 1925, the Atlantic Coast Line Railroad built a new line from Haines City joining lines to Everglades City.
+A depot was opened on this line at Lake Wales in 1928.

+21st century

 In 2004, Lake Wales endured the effects of three hurricanes which came through the area: Hurricane Charley, Hurricane Frances and Hurricane Jeanne.
 The three hurricanes brought hurricane-force winds to the Lake Wales area within a space of 44 days.
 In 2017, Hurricane Irma brought more hurricane-force winds to Lake Wales.

 Geography

 The town lies near the geographical center of the Florida peninsula.
 Lake Wales is located on the Lake Wales Ridge, a sandy upland area running roughly parallel to both coasts in the center of the peninsula.
 According to the United States Census Bureau, the city has a total area of 14.0 sqmi, of which 13.4 sqmi is land and 0.7 sqmi (4.71%) is water.

-Lake Wales is located in the humid subtropical zone of the (Köppen climate classification: Cfa).
-In 2004, the eyes of Hurricane Charley, Hurricane Frances, and Hurricane Jeanne all passed near the town.
-Virtually all physical damage has been restored.
+Lake Wales is located in Central Florida, west of Lake Kissimmee and east of Tampa.